benjamin-swain/meltingpot-2023-solution/README.md

 # Melting Pot 2023 Competition Submission - Team Marlshmallows

-This repository contains my submission for the Melting Pot 2023 Competition.
+This repository contains my submission for the Melting Pot 2023 Competition and all necessary code to evaluate it.
 Detailed information about my solution strategy can be found in the document [Team Marlshmallows Melting Pot 2023 Solution.pdf](Team%20Marlshmallows%20Melting%20Pot%202023%20Solution.pdf).

 ## Setup Guide